cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 Run `ember install ember-native-dom-helpers` and you will be introduced to a new way testing that will delight you and I'll cover in a moment.
-This new way of testing is going to use `async/await` instead of `andThen`, so any but the very latest browsers you will need the regenerator polyfill.
+This new way of testing is going to use `async/await` instead of `andThen`, so any but the very latest browsers will need the regenerator polyfill.

 Run `ember install ember-maybe-import-regenerator` to get it.
 This addon already uses the new targets feature so it will not import it if the browsers you target support async/await already.
 I'm biased because I created the addon, but regardless of if you plan to remove jQuery, you should try it.
 It's going to make you love your tests again, particularly integration tests.

 The next step is to remove `ember-ajax`.
 The addon is included by the default blueprint but it is a wrapper around `$.ajax`, so it's evident that we need to find a replacement.

 I've switched on my projects to [`ember-fetch`](https://github.com/stefanpenner/ember-fetch) and it's very nice.
 However at the time of this writing you must use the branch `patch-2` of my own fork of the project ([cibernox/ember-fetch#patch-2](https://github.com/cibernox/ember-fetch/tree/patch-2)) while those changes are not